oubiwann/lfe-openstack/README.rst

 Introduction
 ************

-Inspired by the experimental `Clojure bindings`_ for the Rackspace Cloud, these bindings provide Erlang/OTP and LFE/OTP programmers with a native API for creating and managing serviers in Rackspace's OpenStack cloud.
+Inspired by the experimental `Clojure bindings`_ for OpenStack clouds, these bindings provide Erlang/OTP and LFE/OTP programmers with a native API for creating and managing serviers in OpenStack clouds.

 This API is written in LFE, but because LFE is 100% compatible with Erang Core, when compiled to ``.beam`` files, they are just as easy to integrate with other